sarveshveer12345-maker/Retail-Sales-Profit-Analysis-Tableau/README.md

 - The West region contributes the highest share of total profit.

-- Laptops and Phones generate the highest profits among sub-categories.
+- Laptops and Phones appear as the highest profit-contributing sub-categories in the dataset.

 - Soumya and Pooja are top-performing salespersons in terms of profitability.

 - The Tables sub-category generates negative profit.

-- Profit fluctuates throughout the year, indicating inconsistent profitability performance.
+- Profit varies across months, indicating inconsistent profitability performance.

 - Punjab and Tamil Nadu generate negative profit.